 We found 4 internists who accept Humana Simplicity HMO Open Access Gold 03/100 near Forest Park, GA.

-Dr. Anthony Olofintuyi practices general internal medicine in Columbus, GA.
+Dr. Anthony Olofintuyi works as an internist.
 He offers interpreting services for his patients.
-Dr. Olofintuyi attended medical school at the University of Ibadan College of Medicine.
-Patient ratings for Dr. Olofintuyi average 2.5 stars out of 5.
-He accepts Humana HMO, Humana Bronze, and Humana Catastrophic, as well as other insurance carriers.
-Dr. Olofintuyi has received professional recognition including the following: National Leadership Award and National Republican Congressional Committee.
+He studied medicine at the University of Ibadan College of Medicine.
+Patient reviews placed Dr. Olofintuyi at an average of 2.5 stars out of 5.
+He honors Humana HMO, Humana Bronze, Humana Catastrophic, and more.
+He has received the following distinctions: National Leadership Award and National Republican Congressional Committee.

 Conditions / Treatments